Jovan Divjak: Personal life

 Divjak was married to his wife Vera from 1960 until her death in 2017.
 They had two sons, one of whom served in the Bosnian army.
-He also had a godson who is a Bosniak whose brothers were killed in the Bosnian War.
+He also had a Bosniak godson whose brothers were killed in the Bosnian War.

 Death

 On 8 April 2021, Divjak died in Sarajevo at the age of 84.
-Divjak was buried in Sarajevo at the Bare Cemetery on 13 April, five days after his death.
+He was buried in Sarajevo at the Bare Cemetery on 13 April, five days after his death.

-Reactions
+Reactions and tributes

 Following Divjak's death, many prominent Bosnian politicians and public figures reacted to his death, including Bosnian Presidency members Željko Komšić and Šefik Džaferović, former Presidency member Bakir Izetbegović, newly elected Mayor of Sarajevo Benjamina Karić, poet and screenwriter Abdulah Sidran, former footballers Emir Spahić and Faruk Hadžibegić and many others.

 Foreign media also reacted to Divjak's death, with the likes of Voice of America, El País, France 24, Swissinfo and others remembering his life.

-Tributes

-The day after Divjak's death, on 9 April, the people of Mostar said their last goodbyes to Divjak.
-The same day, an image of Divjak was projected at the Vijećnica (Sarajevo City Hall), thus Sarajevo symbolically paying tribute to him.

-Upon his death, the government of the Sarajevo Canton announced that 13 April 2021, the day of his burial, would be a national day of mourning in the whole Canton.
+The day after Divjak's death, on 9 April, the people of Mostar paid tribute to Divjak.
+The same day, an image of Divjak was projected onto the Vijećnica (Sarajevo City Hall), thus Sarajevo symbolically paid tribute to him.
+Upon his death, the government of Sarajevo Canton announced that 13 April 2021, the day of his burial, would be a national day of mourning throughout the canton.